SunguckLee/sungucklee.github.com/temp.md

 S2 geometry index
 -------------------
+To search poi data with S2 geometry query rewrite plugin, you have to use "S2WITH" modifier.
+It looks like MySQL function or UDF but actually it's just keyword for query rewrite plugin.

+* S2WITHIN(s2_geometry_column_name, latitude, longitude, distance[, max_cells])
+  * s2_geometry_column_name : column name which store S2 cell id.
+  * latitude : latitude value (DOUBLE in range of -80.0 ~ 80.0).
+  * longitude : longitude value (DOUBLE in range of -180.0 ~ 180.0).
+  * distance : circle radius of interesting area in meter.
+  * max_cells : (OPTIONAL) how many cell to use for search poi data.
+Increasing this argument, S2 geometry search will choose more fragment of cell (eventually query will be generated as use more OR operator).
+Decreasing this argument, S2 geometry search will use less cell (eventually query will be generated as use less OR operator).
+If omit 20 is used as max_cells.
+    * Bigger max_cells than default(20) : Increasing accuracy, Decreasing performance (Relatively)
+    * Less max_cells than default(20) : Faster first row (less latency for first row), Decreasing accuracy

 Now let's check the way to implement same search feature using S2 geometry search plugin.

 ```sql